 Novice trainers don’t realize that they have to introduce a cue to the new behaviour and teach their horse what a cue means: only after the cue is there a chance to get a click & treat.

-Please realize that there are more reasons than just the ones I mentioned here that can cause over-excitement in your horse.
-If your horse doesn’t listen anymore since you started clicker training, please contact me for a personal consult over Zoom or a FREE discovery call.
-I have 20 years of experience clicker training horses and empowering equestrians to train their own horse.
+Please realize that there are more reasons than just the ones I mentioned here that can cause over-excitement/mugging behaviour in your horse.
+If your horse doesn’t listen anymore since you started clicker training, please contact me for FREE connection call or a free Clicker Training Assessment to find your strong and weak spots in your training so that you know exactly what to work on in order to improve and get results.
+I have 20+ years of experience clicker training horses and empowering equestrians to train their own horse.